Putin playing the long game over Russian kin in Ukraine

 "Now the main thing is to keep the powder dry and be prepared for the eventuality that the crisis in Ukraine is going to last a long time," said Fyodor Lukyanov, editor of Russia in Global Affairs, a journal which has the Russian foreign minister on its editorial board.

 "Agreements will be broken and then made again.
 Russia, for once, is not on the defensive, it is advancing.
-That means it doesn't have to get flustered and can keep ploughing its furrow."
+That means it doesn't have to get flustered and can keep plowing its furrow."

 Putin's long game means he is unlikely to actively seek to involve Russian in an armed conflict over Ukraine any time soon.